Science Report 011

 Ask an Expert: Dr. Satoshi Tabata (Director of Kazusa DNA Research Institute)

 Dr. Tabata is an award-winning genome scientist known for his leading role at Kazusa DNA Research Institute in its successful sequencing of cyanobacteria’s complete genome in 1996.
-He received his bachelor’s of science in biology from Kobe University in 1977 and his doctorate of science from Kyoto University in 1983 before serving as a postdoctoral fellow at the University of California, Berkeley in 1982 and as a research assistant at Kyoto University Institute of Chemical Research in 1982.
+He received his bachelor’s of science in biology from Kobe University in 1977 and his doctorate of science from Kyoto University in 1983 before serving as a postdoctoral fellow at the University of California, San Diego in 1982 and as a research assistant at Kyoto University Institute of Chemical Research in 1982.
 He joined Kazusa DNA Research Institute in 1994 as a researcher, where he has served as director since 2013.
 He has received the gold medal at Tokyo Techno Forum 1997, a Japanese Society of Plant Physiologists Award and a Kumho Science International Award, both in 2001.
 For his complete bio, click here.

 The “Mutants” on Our Dining Table